faisalazam/Problems/SYSTEM_DESIGN.md

 https://leetcode.com/discuss/interview-question/system-design/357656/Experience-with-back-of-the-envelope-calculations

-How {fast, reliable, available, ...} a service should be is fundamentally a product question ● “100% is the wrong reliability target for (nearly) everything” ○ cost of marginal improvements grows ~exponentially
+How {fast, reliable, available, ...} a service should be is fundamentally a product question ● "100% is the wrong reliability target for (nearly) everything" ○ cost of marginal improvements grows ~exponentially
 ● Can always make service better on some dimension, but involves tradeoffs with $, people, time, and other priorities